 Movies and Shows about or set in Germany

 - The Edukators, about a group of friends united by their passion to change the world.
 When the rich go on vacation, The Edukators break into their homes.
 They don’t steal, but simply rearrange everything, leaving the message “Your days of plenty are numbered.”

 - Swing Kids.
 About a group of friends during Nazi Germany whose love of swing dancing and American music gets them into trouble.

 - The Nasty Girl.
 (1990) A young student investigates her small town’s Nazi past and the community turns against her.
 Loosely based on a true story.
 If you look closely, you might discover that the original story took place in Passau, a small town by the Danube.

 - Run Lola Run.
 Lola (played by Franka Potente) has 20 min to raise 100,000 DM and meet her boyfriend.
 Otherwise, he will rob a store to get the money.
 Three different alternatives may happen depending on some minor event along Lola’s run.

-- The Lives of Others (2006) starring Martina Gedeck, and the late Ulrich Mühe.
-Written and directed by Florian Henckel.
-Nominated for the Best Foreign Language Film Oscar, this is the amazing story of a Stassi officer and the man he is instructed to keep an eye on.
+- The Lives of Others.
+(2006) starring Martina Gedeck, and the late Ulrich Mühe.
+Written and directed by Florian Henckel von Donnersmarck.
+Nominated for the Best Foreign Language Film Oscar, this is the amazing story of a Stasi officer and the man he is instructed to keep an eye on.
 A remarkable film.

-- Babylon Berlin (2017) An opulent period drama television series set in 1929 based on novels by Volker Kutscher.
+- Babylon Berlin.
+(2017) An opulent and beautifully produced period drama television series set in 1929 based on novels by Volker Kutscher.